joaoramia/user-management-system/README.md

 The app is not taking into account that groups should not exist without users and vice versa.
 With more time, it could be included as a validation for the user and group models, always checking if they became empty using the relations model.

-Unit tests were mainly related to filtering methods for the listing of groups and users.
-With more time, tests with Enzyme could be done with the entire application using the state and store.
+Unit tests were mainly related to the actions and reducers related to the groups, users and relations.
+With more time, more tests with Enzyme could be created with the entire application using the state and store.

 ## Setup